dom-love/dom-love.github.io/README.md

 ### Skills:

-- **Programming & Data Engineering:** SQL and Python, with professional experience in data analytics and web development with Django.
+- **Programming & Data:** SQL and Python, with professional experience in data analytics and web development with Django.
-- **Serverless:** AWS (ETL/warehousing/analysis), Databricks.
+- **Serverless Experience:** AWS (ETL/warehousing/analysis), Databricks.
 - **Visualization & Reporting:** Knowledge in Matplotlib, Seaborn, Plotly.
 - **Statistical Analysis & A/B Testing:** Proficient in Google Optimize and Optimizely for A/B testing and analysis.
 - **Project/Product Management:** Experienced with Atlassian tools for effective project management.